hpi-swa-lab/squeak-object-space-tally/doc/gallery.md

 `SWANode`s through the shared view layer (`SWAView` + `SWAPane`) as a navigable squarified treemap, flamegraph, or diagram, and any tool can colour itself by another's data because they all speak the same `crossRefKey` vocabulary.
-See [index.md](index.md) for the shared-layer and dataset details, and the per-tool docs linked below.
+See [index.md](index.md) for the shared-layer and dataset details, [packages.md](packages.md) for the package/dependency map, and the per-tool docs linked below.

 ## The shared view layer